 Epidemiology & Modeling

-Joseph Eisenberg, professor and chair of the Epidemiology Department at the School of Public Health, is an expert on infectious disease epidemiology and has 20 years of experience in microbial risk assessment work focused on water quality.
+Joseph Eisenberg, professor of Epidemiology and Global Public Health at the School of Public Health, is an expert on infectious disease epidemiology and has 20 years of experience in microbial risk assessment work focused on water quality.
 He is part of a group of scientists from around the country who are involved with the Modeling Infectious Disease Agents Study, an NIH-funded program that focuses on infectious disease transmission modeling with a particular focus on waterborne pathogens.
 Their work has informed recent Ebola projections about infection rates and deaths.

 Marisa Eisenberg is an associate professor of Epidemiology at the University of Michigan School of Public Health.
 Her recent research has primarily been in the modeling of infectious diseases.

 Aubree Gordon, associate professor of Epidemiology at the School of Public Health, works on infectious disease epidemiology and global health, particularly the epidemiologic features and transmission of influenza and dengue fever.
 She is an investigator with the Centers of Excellence for Influenza Research and Surveillance.

 Emily Toth Martin, associate professor of Epidemiology at the School of Public Health, is an infectious disease epidemiologist with a focus on virus epidemiology and the use of vaccines and therapies to prevent and treat infection.
 Her research includes optimizing the use of diagnostics for viral diseases.

 Bhramar Mukherjee is the John D. Kalbfleisch Collegiate Professor and chair of Biostatistics at the University of Michigan School of Public Health.
 She can address the role of interventions for COVID-19 in India.